-POL 331 HISTORY OF POLITICAL PHILOSOPHY II: EARLY MODERN AND MODERN

-Recommended background: POL 231 and/or PHL 101
+POL 331 HISTORY OF POLITICAL PHILOSOPHY II: EARLY MODERN AND MODERN Three credit hours Recommended background: POL 231 and/or PHL 101(I)

-Students examine the ideas of selected political philosophers from the $16^{\hbox{th}}$ century to the present.
+Students examine the ideas of selected political philosophers from the 16th century to the present.
 A special effort is made to connect political ideas to concrete historical and cultural developments; to understand ideas as perspectives originating from, and representing, relative vantage points of power and interest; to understand how political philosophy is gendered; and to use political ideas to help understand contemporary issues.
 Offered in alternate years.